PeterKwok1/Amazon-like-Ecommerce-Project-Express-MongoDB/README.md

 ### Production

+- Change frontend config before building and env.
-- Add env to render.
+- Add env to host.
   - Render can't read env from process.env, but can from dotenv.
-- Change front end config before building to make requests to hoster.
-- Responses don't return statusText on render, so I switched to status.